Reaume Brothers Racing: Truck No. 33 history

+Truck No. 33 results

 Truck No. 34 history

 The team fielded this truck for Jeffrey Abbey at Eldora Speedway.
-Abbey qualified for the race and finished 12th.
+Abbey qualified for the race and finished twelfth.
 The team fielded the No. 34 truck once again at Pocono with J. J. Yeley driving where he finished 31st.
 The truck returned to Michigan with B. J. McLeod where he finished 29th.
 The truck returned once again with debuting driver Jesse Iwuji in Canada in which he finished 25th.

 The truck returned for most of the 2019 season.

 In 2020, the truck was reduced to running only two races, one with Josh Bilicki and the other with Bryant Barnhill.

 In 2021, the truck returned for the full season with Lawless Alan making his debut in the BrakeBest Select 159.
 Alan also would run the Toyota Tundra 225, Rackley Roofing 200, CRC Brakleen 150, Bully Hill Vineyards 150, UNOH 200 and the Chevrolet Silverado 250.
 Jake Griffin ran the dirt races.
 Chris Hacker made his Truck Series debut with the team at World Wide Technology Raceway in the Toyota 200.
 Dylan Lupton would drive for the rest of the season.